TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 #### 5.1.8 Wearing of the hat

-During the meeting the meeting chairman shall wear a pirate hat.
+During the meeting the chairman shall wear a pirate hat.

 ### 5.2 The Marshal's College (Marskalkskollegium)